emaverick2001/PersonalPortfolio/src/content/blog/obsidian-and-plain-text.md

 Consider tags: they're just text.
 A `#` followed immediately by some characters.
-This feature doesn't exist in markdown, but Obsidian is able to quickly autocomplete, list, and search he tags in your markdown files.
+This feature doesn't exist in markdown, but Obsidian is able to quickly autocomplete, list, and search the tags in your markdown files.
 Links behave similarly.
-They're indexed locally, so that every single operation doesn't require full-text search of all of your data.
+They're indexed locally, so that every single operation doesn't require a full-text search of all of your data.

 In this way, Obsidian's client doesn't own the data's format - it only provides tools for working with the data's _semantics_.
 Your data is in markdown, and